brej-29/Logicmojo-AIML-Assignments-PythonAssignments/README.md

 ### **To-Do List**
 A command-line to-do list manager.
 Add tasks, view all tasks with their status, and mark tasks as done.
 Handles invalid input and ensures a smooth user experience.

+### **File Organizer**
+A script to organize files within a specified directory into subfolders based on their file extensions.
+It automatically creates folders for each file type (e.g., `jpg_files`, `pdf_files`) and moves the files accordingly.
+Files without an extension are placed in a `No_Extension` folder.

+### **Manual ChatBot**
+A simple, rule-based chatbot that responds to predefined user inputs.
+It demonstrates basic dictionary usage and conditional logic to simulate a conversation.

 ---